Weekend getaway in Havana

 And the adventure begins

 We started our adventure on Friday night, we arrived to the Havana airport and took a taxi to our accommodation around 10 pm.
-As hungry as we were, left our stuff and went out for a drink and some food.
+As hungry as we were, left our stuff in our Airbnb and went out for a drink and some food.

 We had an amazing “Ropa Vieja” (Shredded beef) near our room at “La Juliana”, a spot in a corner of Chinatown (Chinese neighborhood in Havana, although it only has a couple chinese restaurants and you would rarely see a chinese person lol“), with affordable prices and tasty food, a place filled with locals.

-There was a cuban band playing live salsa that was nothing but amazing.
-We had a couple mojitos (really good ones btw) and danced salsa for around 3 hrs (or we tried) and went looking for another place.
+There was a cuban band playing live salsa that was amazing.
+We had a couple mojitos (really good ones btw) and danced salsa, or tried, for 3 hrs and decided to try a different place.

 Ended up at the malecon, and unable to find the place we were looking for, we asked for directions and met a local who was looking for someone to go to party with, so he took us to one of the most popular clubs in Havana, “Habaneciendo”.
 It was so crowded we had to wait outside for 30 minutes.